Home

 Talk to them while you can!

-And there is a case with the first flag ashore on Utah Beach on D-Day.
+And look for the case with the first flag ashore on Utah Beach on D-Day.

 We went in early March.
 It was pleasantly warm then, but during the warmer summer months of the year it will be hot... and there isn't all that much shade... though you can duck under a wing here and there.